colabobio/ebola-predictor/README.md

 python train.py [-h] pred [predictor arguments]
 ```

-* pred: name of the predictor to train (dtree for Decision Tree, nnet for Neural Network)
+* pred: name of the predictor to train (lreg for Logistic Regression, dtree for Decision Tree,
+nnet for Neural Network)
 * predictor arguments: any argument accepted by the predictor, in the format name=value

 For instance, in order to train the Decision Tree using the entropy criterion and 5 as